Teacher Otto van Veen: Martyrdom of Saint Andrew

 The foreground is a large-scale scene, the lower part of which is composed as a clear triangle.
 The massive audience in the background makes it difficult to view; the antique décor is meant to suggest Patras, Greece.

-Keep this in your memory for a moment: there is the full light on the face of the apostle, still preaching while looking up to heaven; then there are the athletic executioners, the proconsul Ageas on horseback and his wife – converted to Christianity ‑ with their children; she looks at us.
-And then there is the little dog.
-When standing face to face with Rubens’ s famous ‘Raising of the Cross‘ in the Cathedral of Our Lady, you will notice striking similarities!
+Just imprint this on your memory: the full light on the face of the preaching apostle looking up to heaven, the athletic executioners, the proconsul Ageas on horseback, his wife converted to Christianity with children looking at us – and the little dog.
+When you come face to face with Rubens’ famous “Raising of the Cross” in the Cathedral of Our Lady, you will notice several similarities!

 In the Low Countries, and Antwerp in particular, the exuberant Baroque remained a familiar style for expressing emotion until the middle of the 19th century; the pulpit in this St. Andrew’s Church bears witness to that, depicting ‘The Calling of Andrew and Peter‘.